 As mentioned above, slurs are very often just phrase-markings rather than bowings.
 Composers may know exactly how they would like their phrase to sound, but they rarely know what will work the best in terms of bowings.
 This means that we will often need to use our intelligence, choosing bowings that best fit the music, rather than always blindly following the score’s indications as if they were the untouchable bible.
 Even composers who did play a string instrument don’t always make the best bowing suggestions.
 The following example from Mozart’s “Marriage of Figaro” can be made much more effective and natural if we place our final diminuendo on a down bow, by changing (imperceptibly) Mozart’s slurs.

 1:3 SLURS: ADDING FOR ARTICULATION VARIETY IN BAROQUE MUSIC

 In Baroque music very often the “default” articulation is no articulation marking at all, and we can be faced with long sequences of notes with no slurs.
 In long passages of uninterrupted short notes of uniform duration, we may want to add some slurs to add variety and musical interest to the articulations.
 See Bach and the Sewing Machine.

-Another way of enhancing these same types of passage (with uninterrupted short separate notes) is by slurring some of the broken double-stops.
-Like this we not only add interest to the monotony of unbroken separate bows, but we also gain the added benefit that, when we slur pairs of notes on adjacent strings we can let them “ring into each other” (overlap) more than if we were to play them with separate bows.
-This increases the harmonic resonance, the chordal sensations, and makes the music sound richer and fuller It is especially useful in unaccompanied music.
+Another way of enhancing these same types of passage (those with many uninterrupted short separate notes) is by slurring some of the broken double-stops.
+Like this, we not only add interest to the monotony of unbroken separate bows, but we also gain the added benefit that, when we slur pairs of notes on adjacent strings we can let them “ring into each other” (overlap) more than if we were to play them with separate bows.
+This increases the harmonic resonance, the chordal sensations, and makes the music sound richer and fuller.
+It is especially useful in unaccompanied music.
 Bowing in this way, it is a little as though we are accompanying ourselves simultaneously on a second cello!